 Despite its present appearance, this delivery truck rolled off the assembly line as a touring car, Reo's R-5.
 Basically a refinement of the company's first four-cylinder vehicle, the R-4, the Fifth was declared by Olds to be his farewell car.

 Scripps-Booth produced automobiles from 1912 to 1917, when it was absorbed by Chevrolet.
-The last of its name was assembled from parts on hand by General Motors in 1922.
+The last to bear its name was assembled from parts on hand by General Motors in 1922.

 1916 Woods Mobilette Roadster